wsargent/docker-cheat-sheet/README.md

 docker run hello-world
 ```

 That's it, you have a running Docker container.
+If you are a complete Docker newbie, you should probably follow the [series of tutorials](http://docs.docker.com/mac/started/) now.

 ## Containers